Automotive engine overheating, happens when your engine; fails to run within a “normal” temperature range.

 A clogged catalytic converter is usually the culprit here.
 But, don’t overlook the possibility of a crushed pipe or a collapsed double wall pipe.
 Check intake vacuum at idle.
 If it reads low and continues to drop, inspect the exhaust system.

 Retarded or over advanced ignition timing (may also contribute to detonation and preignition).

 Overheated Incoming Air

-On older vehicles with a carburetor or throttle body injection; check the operation of the heated air intake system on the air cleaner.
-If the temperature control valve is stuck so; only heated air from around the exhaust manifold is drawn into the air cleaner; it may contribute to detonation and/or overheating.
-Also check the heat riser valve for manifold heat on older V6 and V8 engines.
+On older vehicles with a carburetor or throttle body injection; check the operation of the heated air intake system, on the air cleaner.
+If the temperature control valve is stuck; only heated air from around the exhaust manifold is drawn into the air cleaner.
+Also, check the heat riser valve for manifold heat on older V6 and V8 engines.
 If stuck shut, it may be overheating the intake manifold.

 Overworking The Engine

-The cooling systems in many passenger cars today are marginal and have little excess capacity to handle extra heat.
-This is a huge factor when it comes to automotive engine overheating.
+The cooling systems in many passenger cars today are marginal.
+This is a huge factor, when it comes to automotive engine overheating.

-A mixture with more than 50 percent antifreeze will cause the coolant to not perform properly; and with less than 50 percent, the engine can freeze and crack.
-Also, the system needs to be flushed when the coolant is changed.
+Furthermore, a mixture with more than 50 percent antifreeze, will cause the coolant to not perform properly.
+However, with less than 50 percent, the engine can freeze and crack.
+Finally, the system should be flushed, when the coolant is changed.